OvictorVieira/logistics.api/readme.md

 ## Overview
 This project is a Kotlin-based logistics file processing service that handles file uploads, parses order data, and manages user, product, and order information.
-The service is designed to be scalable, with a RESTful API for file uploads and order retrieval.
-The system leverages Postgres for high-performance and low-latency data storage, ensuring scalability for large datasets.
+The service is designed to be scalable, with a RESTful API for file uploads and order retrieval, by processing the data with coroutines.

 ---